 Holborough , plant showing reddish-purple stem / sheaths base.

-Photo by Lliam Rooney, 25 June 2013 by him.
+Photo by Lliam Rooney, 25 June 2013

+Eleocharis palustris (Common Spike-rush) was also present in the field, generally in and beside the wet dykes rather than the shallow dry ditches.
+However, there was one dried-out ditch with both Slender and Common Spike-rushes present, including some plants of unusual vigour; but no signs of hybridity were identified by Jeremy Roberts (BSBI referee) in material examined by him.
 Intriguingly, Walters (1949) refers to a west Kent plant which had cytological irregularities, giving haploid numbers varying from n=19 to 24 in the pollen-grain mitoses, seemingly the same plant as regards which he wrote in 1987 (in litt.) as on cytological evidence 'probably palustre (2n=38) x uniglumis (2n=46)'.
 This putative hybrid may be inferred as having been found at Snodland / Holborough.
+In spite of the very limited recognition of this hybrid in the British Isles, sterile intermediates have been found by Stephen Lemon in mixed populations at Hacklinge (2018) and Dengemarsh (2019), in both cases with lowest glume encircling the one opposite, or almost so, and both such glumes being empty or infertile.